 Office of Academic Research Programs: Coordinated by the Office of Academic Research through the Research Support Subcommittee

 of the Research Advisory Committee (RAC).

 - The Student Research Fellowship (SRF) is intended to promote collaborative research projects between faculty and

 students at Ferris State University in the summer months.
 The program provides a focused

 and intensive research experience for the student by supporting full time work for

 a period of 10 weeks.

 - The Student Research Assistant (SRA) program is intended to support collaborative research projects between faculty

-Summer excluded).
-The program is meant to encourage faculty to start or expand their
+only).
+The program is meant to encourage faculty to start or expand research by providing

 Additional University-Wide Programs